saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 handling auto-completion via llama.vim.
 Chat went through Claude Code in the terminal, which was already a massive upgrade over my old CodeCompanion setup.

 But there was still something missing.
-I'd been eyeing Opencode — it had some features I really wanted, like proper subagent support and git worktrees for parallel builders.
+I'd tried Opencode — it had some features I really wanted, like proper subagent support and git worktrees for parallel builders.
 The problem?
 Actually changing anything in Opencode was a pain.
-The codebase wasn't built for extension; it was built for monolithic development.
+The codebase wasn't built for extension;
+it was built for monolithic development.
 Want to tweak how agents read files?
 Better fork the whole thing.
 Want to add a new tool?
 Prepare for a fight with the architecture.

-So I did what any self-respecting programmer would do: I built my own.
-Over the past few months, I've been developing **Pi**, a self-hosted agentic environment designed from the ground up to be extensible.
-Every feature is a plugin.
+That's when I discovered **Pi** (https://pi.dev/) — an agentic framework designed from the ground up to be extensible.
+Everything is a plugin.
 Every tool can be modified without touching the core.
 And the result is something that actually adapts to how I work, not the other way around.